-As we reported in our Global Trends Impacting Meetings and Events white paper, localization is a key global business trend affecting many industries.
+Local experiences are heating up as a result of the coronavirus pandemic.
+Road trips are on the rise, and the need to support small local businesses continues to be a focus.
+As we reported in our Global Trends Impacting Meetings and Events white paper, localization is a key global business trend continuing to affect many industries.
 From food and beverage to hospitality; from retail to technology, localization means adapting a product or service to a specific location or market.
-Here are some communities that are embracing their history, culture and unique stories to draw in visitors and locals alike.
+Here are some communities that are embracing their history, culture, and unique stories to draw in visitors and locals alike.
 As a teambuilding component of a meeting, the highlight of an event, or part of the magic of an incentive travel program, people love local.

 The unique history of the Palmer House and the early days of Chicago made for an informative and interesting afternoon.
 Open to anyone for a reasonable fee, the History is Hott tour is a local gem that provides a break from a technology-crazed world as it opens a window to the urban bustle of another time.